Combatd/Hybrid_Cloud_Foundations/README.md

 2. The components of a cluster
 3. The software components of a Nutanix cluster
 4. How to work with the Prism interface

+### Why Nutanix HCI?
+Quick Review of the Legacy Infrastructure

+There are a few reasons legacy infrastructure is not well suited to meet the increasing requirements of enterprise applications or the fast pace of modern business:

+* The silos created by traditional infrastructure have become a barrier to change and progress, adding complexity to every step of the IT process from ordering to deployment to management.
+* New business initiatives require cooperation from multiple teams.
+They also need organizations to predict IT infrastructure 3 to 5 years in advance.
+For context, this is pretty hard to get right.
+* Vendor lock-in and rising licensing costs are significantly increasing budgets.

+HCI addresses these pain points by combining standard datacenter hardware using locally attached storage resources with intelligent software to create flexible building blocks.
+These flexible building blocks can replace legacy infrastructure with separate servers, storage networks, and storage arrays.

+Benefits of the Nutanix HCI

+Nutanix provides the public cloud benefits that organizations want with the control that they need on-prem.
+There are six major benefits to Nutanix HCI specifically:

+* Full-cloud: It’s a full-cloud stack that integrates all compute, storage, virtualization, and networking resources to run any application.

+* One-click simplicity: This entire stack is managed via a single pane of glass that streamlines IT lifecycle management and makes hybrid and multi-cloud management easy .

+* Deployed in minutes: The applications themselves can be deployed in minutes, instead of weeks or months.
+This is true for new infrastructure as well.

+* Automation application management: Application management can also be automated, along with other common IT tasks.
+Application owners and developers can also be given on-demand IT services.

+* Lower cloud costs: You can also reduce your datacenter TCO by up to 60%.
+This will help optimize your public cloud spend with lower cloud costs.

+* True hybrid cloud: This refers to the ability for you to combine both public and private cloud operations with unified management.